Food & Drinks in Flamingo, Costa Rica

 Interested in some great coffee and lattes?
 Right next to Banco Nationale is a little spot called Surf Box which will satisfy your caffeine needs in no time.
 It’s a great place for breakfast and lunch as well.
 Ready for lunch?
 Right next door is an Asian Fusion restaurant called Shogun that has Thai, Vietnamese and Chinese food all of which are very good.

 Wanting the perfect spot to enjoy a Costa Rica sunset?
+Coco Loco is 3 minutes away and always fun.
 Head north towards Surfside and Potrero to find The Beach House.
 Owned by Canadian friends of ours, The Beach House offers an unforgettable sunset view.

 Continue north to find the Hotel Bahia del Sol which is also beautiful for sunset cocktails.
 And they have sushi!
 The Costa Rica Sailing Center is right across the street and you can rent small sailboats, kayaks, paddle boards here: www.costaricasailing.com They also have a wonderful chef and it’s a great spot for lunch or dinner on the water.

 We also are fans of the food at El Castillo, The Shack (breakfast and lunch) and Perla’s all of which have good menus and drinks.
 Perla’s frequently has live music in the evenings.
-Next to The Shack there is a new craft brewery with an outdoor beer garden.
+Next to The Shack there is a new craft brewery called Cerveceria Independiente with an outdoor beer garden and food court.
+Craft breweries like this are getting established all over the area and this is a fun, family friendly destination for some great local beers.
 Past Perla’s, take a sharp left and you will find another favorite, La Forketta.
 The chef and his wife are the owners, with a lovely staff that serves the best Italian in the area.
-Carpaccio, pastas, great custom pizzas, and homemade Lemoncello.
+Carpaccio, pastas, great custom pizzas, and homemade Limoncello.

 Food, Drinks & Zip Lining in Potrero